What is a Tissue?

 - Xylem is a conducting tissue which conducts water and salts upward from roots to leaves.

-- Phloem too is a conducting tissue which conducts food synthesised in the leaves to different parts of the plant.
+- Phloem is a conducting tissue that conducts food synthesised in the leaves to different parts of the plant.

-- The structure, function of the complex plant tissues is given in table 5.3.
+- The structure, function of the complex plant tissues is given in the table below.

-5.2.3 Theories explaining growth of the plant at its apex and root tip There are two important theories that explain the growth of a plant at the extremities of shoot and root.
-They are (i) Tunica corpus theory and (2) Histogen theory.
+There are two important theories that explain the growth of a plant at the extremities of shoot and root.

 - Tunica corpus theory was developed for vegetative shoot apex.